Plas Tan-Y-Bwlch Gardens

 The first written record of the estate comes in 1602 in the will of Robert Evans.
 Robert's grandson Evan became Sheriff of Meirioneth in 1634, and was probably responsible for building the first house here.
 In the 18th century the house passed by marriage to the Griffith family, and in 1748 Robert Griffith rebuilt and enlarged the mansion.
 In 1789 the estate passed by marriage again to William Oakley of Shropshire.

-The Oakley family fell into financial difficulties, and the estate was purchased by Meirionnydd County Council in 1969, and in 1975 the house reopened as a Study Centre for the Snowdonia National Park.
+The Oakley family fell into financial difficulties, and the Meirionnydd County Council bought the estate in 1969.
+In 1975 the house reopened as a Study Centre for the Snowdonia National Park.
 The Study Centre offers regular courses in industrial archaeology, history, folklore, traditional crafts, and painting, in the environment of the historic mansion.

-Summer colour is provided by south-facing borders, and deciduous trees add a splash of red and gold in Autumn.
+South-facing borders provide summer colour, and deciduous trees add a splash of red and gold in the autumn.

 At the top of the site are formal terraces, with a pond and water garden.
 The sloping hillside features conifers and ornamental shrubs.
 Trails wind through shady woodland planted with native British oak, yew, Scots pine, and beech and interplanted with unusual trees and shrubs from overseas.
 The woodland area provides an important conservation area that is home to a wide variety of birds, animals, insects, and wildflowers.